Can You Put a 4-Year-Old Up for Adoption?

 Speak With a Professional About How to Put a Child Up for Adoption at 4 Years Old

 Speaking with a professional is a great next step in this difficult decision-making process.
-You can call 1-800-ADOPTION at any time to speak with an adoption specialist who will help you understand all of the options to choose from.
+You can fill out our free information form at any time to request to speak to an adoption specialist.

 Although American Adoptions can only handle adoptions for 4-year-olds on a limited, case‐by‐case basis, we would still be glad to help you understand all of the options you have to choose from.

 Information available through these links is the sole property of the companies and organizations listed therein.
 American Adoptions provides this information as a courtesy and is in no way responsible for its content or accuracy.